AlexColello/CSCI596FinalProject/README.md

 ## Future work

 In the future this could be integrated into the Freerouting project instead of running as a separate script.
-This would significantly spead up the
+This would significantly speed up the process, since most of the time was spent reading and saving files.